npj/proxy/README.md

 # Proxy

-A basic web proxy ready for deply to heroku.
+A basic web proxy with SSL support.